sandarika/labubananas/README.md

 ## 🚀 Solution

 **Form a Bunch** provides an intuitive, all-in-one communication hub for unions and employees.
-Think of it as a **"LinkedIn for labor unions"**—a safe digital space for workers to organize, communicate, and advocate for better working conditions.
+Think of it as a **"Reddit for labor unions"**—a safe digital space for workers to organize, communicate, and advocate for better working conditions.

 ### Core Features
 - 🗨️ **Union & Member Communication** – Secure channels for workers and unions to chat, share updates, and post announcements.